The major festivals of Quebec: FEQ, Carnival, and celebrations not to be missed

 365 days of celebrations

-Quebec City doesn't celebrate occasionally.
-It celebrates constantly.
-Every month brings its share of festivals, events, and gatherings that make this city one of North America's festive capitals.
+Quebec is not celebrated occasionally.
+It is celebrated continuously.
+Every month brings its share of festivals, events, and gatherings that make this city one of the festive capitals of North America.

-Few cities in the world know how to celebrate with as much enthusiasm, generosity, and authenticity as Quebec City.
-Whether it's -30°C in January or 30°C in July, Quebecers go out, dance, sing, eat, and share with a contagious joy that is perhaps their greatest gift to visitors from all over the world.
+There are few cities in the world that know how to celebrate with as much enthusiasm, generosity, and authenticity as Quebec.
+Whether it is -30°C in January or 30°C in July, Quebecers go out, dance, sing, eat, and share with a contagious joy that may be their greatest gift to visitors from around the world.

-Quebec City's festive tradition dates back to the first popular celebrations of New France, when the colony's inhabitants celebrated harvests, solstices, and religious holidays with music, dance, and feasts.
-This tradition of hospitality and sharing has remained etched in the city's DNA, expressed today in contemporary and creative forms.
+Quebec's festive tradition dates back to the first popular celebrations of New France, when the colony's inhabitants celebrated harvests, solstices, and religious festivals with music, dance, and banquets.
+This tradition of hospitality and sharing remains engraved in the city's DNA, now expressed in contemporary and creative forms.

-Today, Quebec City's festivals attract millions of visitors from around the world each year.
-The Grand Prix of Quebecois festivities is not a single event: it is a perpetual season, a state of mind, a way of being in the world that belongs uniquely to this city founded as much on celebration as on history.
+Today, Quebec's festivals attract millions of visitors from around the world every year.
+The Grand Prix of the Quebec celebration is not a one-time event: it is a perpetual season, a state of mind, a way of being in the world that belongs uniquely to this city founded as much on celebration as on history.

 The FEQ